Jobs Supported From July 2006 Through June 2022 74,000-80,000 Total Program, image of stick figure-esque construction workers

 With construction underway, and the transition of the California High-Speed Rail Authority from a planning to a project development organization, the economic benefit of these activities is substantially growing every year.
 Starting with just a few employees over a decade ago, the project now supports thousands of jobs across all functions—from planning and environmental clearance to engineering and construction.
 This investment has spurred economic benefits around California and across the country.

-Investment in high-speed rail is supporting jobs, labor income and economic output across a number of California’s regions, including some of those hardest hit by the Great Recession.
+Investment in high-speed rail is supporting jobs, labor income and economic output across a number of California’s regions.

 Investing in California’s Economy